mindplace/mindplace.github.io/_posts/2016-06-29-angelhack-hpe-api.md

 I later extracted the comment grabbing portion of the work that we did and turned that into a Ruby gem called [reddit_comments](https://github.com/mindplace/reddit_comments_gem).

-Once we had our text data, it was time to make the call to [HPE's content-extraction API](https://dev.havenondemand.com/apis/getcontent#overview).
+Once we had our text data, it was time to make the call to [HPE's concept-extraction API](https://dev.havenondemand.com/apis/extractconcepts#overview).
 In order to do this, we decided to use the official [havenondemand](https://github.com/HPE-Haven-OnDemand/havenondemand-ruby) Ruby gem.
 This greatly simplified what we needed to do, making it possible to simply initialize a client and send a request.
 Here's our code for that:

 <script src="https://gist.github.com/mindplace/a9640d6406cf3986f8cc59e18564f0aa.js"></script>